-Re-enrolment for 2017 will open in September 2016.
+Re-enrolment for 2017 will open in September 2017.
 Further information will be emailed to students just before it opens.
+Steps to re-enrol

 If you are looking to add, change or remove units from an existing enrolment you will need to do so via StudentConnect.

 Set up your timetable

 If you are enrolled in campus based units, you can set up your timetable for Classes and Seminars through STAR on StudentConnect.

 You can view your enrolled units under the 'View Units' tab in StudentConnect to ensure you have finalised your enrolment.